open-contracting/standard/docs/guidance/index.md

 Are you new to OCDS?
 [Read the Primer](../getting_started/index).

 Do you want to understand the main steps to implement OCDS, and to locate resources to support you in that process?
-[Read the Tutorial](phases/index).
+[Read the Implementation Process](phases/index).

 Do you have questions or need assistance with specific tasks?
 Browse the how-to guides below or [contact the OCDS Helpesk](../support/index).